openmc-dev/openmc/docs/source/pythonapi/deplete.rst

     SICELIIntegrator
     SILEQIIntegrator

 Each of these classes expects a "transport operator" to be passed.
+Operators specific to OpenMC are available using the following classes:

 .. autosummary::
    :toctree: generated